-It is estimated that 20 per cent of the City’s population (around 44,000 residents) will experience a mental illness sometime in their lives, which will impact how they think, feel and behave.
+It is estimated that 20 per cent of the City’s population (about 44,000 residents) will experience a mental illness sometime in their lives, which will impact how they think, feel, and behave.

-There are more than 50 group homes providing accommodation to people with disability in the City of Stirling and over 30 disability service providers offering a range of services including personal care and respite.
+There are more than 50 group homes providing accommodation to people with disability in the City of Stirling and more than 30 disability service providers offering a range of services including personal care and respite.

-These figures emphasise how important it is that we consider our residents of all abilities so that they feel valued, heard and engaged in the issues and decisions that matter to them.
+These figures emphasise how important it is that we consider our residents of all abilities so they feel valued, heard, and engaged in the issues and decisions that matter to them.

 Why should people have their say?